jbock-java/jbock/README.md

 ````

 By default, a repeatable parameter must be a `List`.
-By using a custom collector, it is also possible to collect repeatable parameters into other collections,
+By using a custom mapper and collector, it is also possible to collect repeatable parameters into other collections,
 like `Set` or even `Map`.
 See example below:

 ````java